python/cpython/Doc/library/stdtypes.rst

 .. audit-event:: int/digits/to_decimal value

-   When a conversion from an class:`int` to decimal is estimated to be larger than :data:`sys.int_info.str_digits_check_threshold <sys.int_info>` digits an :ref:`auditing event <auditing>` with the :class:`int` ``value`` as the argument is raised.
+   When a conversion from an :class:`int` to decimal is estimated to be larger than :data:`sys.int_info.str_digits_check_threshold <sys.int_info>` digits an :ref:`auditing event <auditing>` with the :class:`int` ``value`` as the argument is raised.